jhyche80-jpg/IpTracker-/README.md

 - → Promises
 - → Error handling(try/catch)
 - → Redirect
-to make an arrow  First, hold down the Alt key.
-For a left-facing arrow, type the number 27 ←.
-A right arrow can be inserted by typing the number 26 →.
-Type the number 24 for an up arrow ↑, or 25 for a down arrow ↓.

 ### Questions + Answers
 - How do I get input?

-     I will use the ```<Input>``` tab on it
+    - I will use the ```<Input>``` tab on it
  - How do I check it’s valid?
-    The input will be required
+   - The input will be required
-- How do I display something back? in the js code , each box will be separated by their inputs.
+- How do I display something back?
+    - In the js code , each box will be separated by their inputs.
--  What is LeafletJS and how can i use it to find locations on a map LeafletJS is a light open source, js Liabary to build interactive maps for the web
+-  What is LeafletJS and how can i use it to find locations on a map
+   - LeafletJS is a light open source, js Liabary to build interactive maps for the web
-- How can i intialize the LeafletJS file firstly you will make a whole new js file for the map and then defer js into their respective files You can add a dive with the  id of map and in the js you can have a const with the name map. in the name you initalize the map and set the starting location and the zoom.
+- How can i intialize the LeafletJS file
+   - firstly you will make a whole new js file for the map and then defer js into their respective files You can add a dive with the  id of map and in the js you can have a const with the name map. in the name you initalize the map and set the starting location and the zoom.
 - How can I get location and Track the IP address ?
-Using  IP Geolocation API by IPify I can make an account and then use its api to look up an IP address and their location.
+    - Using  IP Geolocation API by IPify I can make an account and then use its api to look up an IP address and their location.
 - How will I display the IP Address  correctly?
-    I should make and algorithm that will use the following ```<input type="number" class="input-box" placeholder="xxx.xxx.xxx.xx" autocomplete="off" />```
+    - I should make and algorithm that will use the following ```<input type="number" class="input-box" placeholder="xxx.xxx.xxx.xx" autocomplete="off" />```
     this will show the format at which the ip address should be displayed and add a validation function in the code and error handling that will tell the specific problem and how to fix it
 - How will I get the Ip address of the computer of the person yusing the website to make it display first ?
-    Your website cannot directly see the visitor’s IP address, so you send a request to a public IP lookup API .
+   -  Your website cannot directly see the visitor’s IP address, so you send a request to a public IP lookup API .
 That API returns the user’s public IP, which you can then show on your page.Once you have the IP, you can send it to a geolocation API  to get the user’s city, region, and GPS coordinates.
     Then you can use those coordinates to center the Leaflet map and place a marker at their location. making another function.